Occupational Therapy Assistant Training Programs and Requirements

 Occupational therapy assistant (OTA) training programs typically culminate in an associate degree.
 Most employers require occupational therapy assistant applicants to have graduated from a program approved by the Accreditation Council for Occupational Therapy Education and be licensed by their state, if applicable.

-Occupational therapy assistants, or occupational therapist assistants, collaborate with occupational therapists in the rehabilitation of physically, psychologically or developmentally impaired patients.
+Occupational therapy assistants, or occupational therapist assistants, collaborate with occupational therapists in the rehabilitation of physically, psychologically, or developmentally impaired patients.
 They track patient progressions and communicate findings with a supervising occupational therapist.
 Employers generally require applicants to possess a 2-year degree from an accredited occupational therapy assistant program.
 Clinical experience may be a prerequisite for employment and is offered by all accredited programs.

-Associate of Applied Science Program
+Associate of Applied Science in Occupational Therapy Assistance

-OTA students take classes in child, adult and elderly disabilities.
-They also learn about anatomy and physiology, psychology and mental health disabilities.
+OTA students take classes in child, adult, and elderly disabilities.
+They also learn about anatomy and physiology, psychology, and mental health disabilities.
 Most 2-year degree programs require occupational therapy assistant students to participate in two clinical experiences.
 The first usually requires one semester of instructor-supervised practicum, and another semester involves full-time work experience overseen by a licensed occupational therapist.

 Most states have licensure or registration requirements for occupational therapy assistants, and most employers require applicants to be licensed or, at the very least, eligible for licensure.
 Licensure prerequisites vary by state, but generally necessitate graduating from an accredited occupational therapy assistant program and passing an exam on field-specific knowledge and skills.
 Further, the National Board for Certification in Occupational Therapy (NBCOT) offers a voluntary Certified Occupational Therapy Assistant (COTA) credential to applicants who pass an exam; this designation may be preferred by employers.
 Most employers also require occupational therapy assistants to hold current CPR certifications.